noahehall/multicloud/opensource/apache/tinkerpop.md

   - chapter 3: basics
     - 3.27.3.
 Limiting the results at each depth
       - last section is 3.31
-  - we can probably skip these (for now) and focus on migrating from postgres to neptune
+  - we can probably skip these (for now) and focus on migrating from postgres to tinkerpop to neptune
     - chapter 5: misc queries
     - chapter 4: shiz we skipped
       - author said the API is lame and hasnt been updated